netdata/blog/content/posts/edge-monitoring-netdata.md

 Enough with Internet of Things (IoT) deployments full of "dumb" devices that can only collect data and respond from instructions from the cloud.
 Enter edge computing.

 Edge computing is the practice of collecting and analyzing data precisely where it is collected, on the far edges of the network, rather than streaming it back to a centralized location.
-And edge monitoring presents an opportunity to make remote devices smarter and give system administrators and DevOps engineers more tools to respond even faster during anomalies, slowdowns, and outages.
+Edge monitoring presents an opportunity to make remote devices smarter and give system administrators and DevOps engineers more tools to respond even faster during anomalies, slowdowns, and outages.

-Together, edge computing and monitoring will help enterprises worry less about how they're going to stream enormous amounts of real-time edge device data back to a cloud computing environment, and how much it's going to cost them, and focus more on making their infrastructure faster and resilient.
+Together, edge computing and edge monitoring will help enterprises worry less about how they're going to stream enormous amounts of real-time edge device data back to a cloud computing environment (and how much it will cost), and instead focus more on making their infrastructure faster and resilient.

 Maybe even extraordinary.